Monday, 28 December 2015

 • Economic development implies that people are living a better life in every aspect of life.

-• There is reduction of poverty and unemployment and diseases.
+• There is a reduction in poverty, unemployment, and diseases.

-• The gap between rich and poor gets narrowed with more opportunities created for earning of income and acquisition of wealth made accessible to poor also.
+• The gap between rich and poor gets narrowed with more opportunities created to earn income and acquisition of wealth made accessible to the poor also.

-• There will be control over population growth and and hygienic conditions of environment.
+• There will be control over population growth and hygienic conditions of the environment.

-• The overall expenditures of public and governments will be within the limits of available income and resources of income.
+• The overall expenditures of public and governments will be within the limits of available income and resources.

 • A state of improvement in technology and trade relations has been achieved.

-Three states of Economy based on their development
+Three Stages of Economy Based on Their Development

-Based on economic development, economies can be classified into developed, under developed or developing economies.
-Let us have a look at the features of these economies.
+Based on economic development, economies can be classified into developed, underdeveloped, or developing ones.

 Developed Economy

-Countries with poor growth and poor standards of living are classified as under-developed economies.
-They are characterized by very low GDP, low per-capita income, poor standards of living, poor amenities and low mortality rate.
+Countries with poor growth and poor standards of living are classified as underdeveloped economies.
+They are characterized by very low GDP, low per-capita income, poor amenities and standards of living, and high mortality rates.
 But most of these countries have now moved to the class of developing countries.

 Developing Economy